 When you click “continue” at the bottom of the page, you will be shown a digital dashboard that includes four charts detailing sales information for the last five years.
 You can enlarge each chart by clicking on it.
 You will be presented with a series of questions, and you should use the information in the charts to respond.

 You will have 7 minutes to complete this portion of the study.
-You will receive a $0.05 bonus for each question you answer correctly so it is not advantageous to guess.
+In addition to the $4 fixed payment, you will receive a $0.05 bonus for each question you answer correctly below.

-Following this portion of the study, you will be asked a series of questions about your experience.
-You will then be asked to respond to some demographic questions.
-You must complete all portions of the study in order to receive payment.

 [Condition 1a Structural/ Columns]